 7.4.3 Course Work

-Students will enter the D.Min. program as a cohort with a minimum of twelve students and work through three phases of coursework.
+Students will enter the D.Min. program as a cohort and work through initial course work with their cohort.
 All classes receive two hours of credit and follow the letter grade scale of the Master’s-level programs.

 Scheduled over approximately eighteen months, an entering cohort of students will take the following courses (for a total of ten hours of credit) in order:

 - DM 812, Building Cultural Frameworks for Contemporary Contexts (on-campus intensive)

 - DM 813, Building Congregational/Ministerial Frameworks for Contemporary Contexts (on-campus intensive)

 - DM 814, Building Theological Frameworks for Contemporary Contexts (online)

-These courses will primarily (but not exclusively) be 600-level M.Div. courses with added requirements for D.Min. students.
+Students will complete twelve hours of electives.
+These electives will be taken primarily after the completion of the initial required courses.
+However, one elective (a two-credit hour course) may be taken following the successful completion of DM 811 and another two electives (each a two-credit hour course) may be taken following the successful completion of DM 812 and DM 813.
+These courses will primarily (but not exclusively) be 600-level M.Div. courses will added requirements for D.Min. students.
 These added requirements must include individual research in which course content is related to the interpretive approaches learned in the required courses.

 A minimum of four credits must be taken in the practical disciplines (Leading courses) and a minimum of four credits must be taken in the classical theological disciplines (Interpreting courses).